Natural Remedies for RA Relief

 * Yoga As a low-impact exercise, yoga it puts very little strain on the joints.
 Other advantages include: Yoga promotes strengthening and stretching the body, and also supports relaxation and proper breathing.
 All of these benefits can help with rheumatoid arthritis pain.
 Doing yoga also improves blood circulation to joints, which relieves pain and inflammation.
 There are many poses which can relieve pain in specific areas like the hands or hips.
 Practicing yoga helps balance all of the body's systems, including its immune defenses.
 Correcting immune system problems can greatly reduce the instance of pain related to rheumatoid arthritis.

-* A brisk daily walk of at least 20 minutes can make a big difference if swimming or yoga feels beyond your reach.
-A daily walk will improve circulation and provide aerobic benefits to relieve RA symptoms.
+* Walking for at least 20 minutes can make a big difference if swimming or yoga feels beyond your reach.
+A brisk daily walk will improve circulation and provide aerobic benefits to relieve RA symptoms.